Crossovo/OpenMilkfoam/README.md

 - Input for the Motor (5V)

 ## Functions we need
-The device should offer the same functionality with the Arduino.
+The device should offer the same functionality with the Arduino as a one button system.
 BUT - I additionaly want to enter 3 differnt milks varieties.

 There are 3 different programmes: